 The 13th is a downhill par four with bunkers at the drive landing point and a lakeside green that undulates wickedly.
 Even though the approach to the green is likely to be less than 100 yards, a par is a great achievement.
 The 14th is probably the prettiest hole at Monte Rei – a medium length par three where the tee shot must carry a lake to find the green and anything pulled left will find a watery grave.
 The 18th is a cracking finishing hole, a par five that is in reach for the biggest of hitters but watch out for the lake that is in play for everyone’s second and third shots.

 As well as having a highly respected golf course, Monte Rei pay attention to detail.
 The level of service in and around the sumptuous clubhouse is world-class, so expect to be treated well.
 Four more luxury courses are planned for the area in the coming years, which will be designed by Tom Weiskopf and Kyle Phillips.
-Construction on the second Jack Nicklaus Signature layout began in the summer of 2019.
+Construction on the second Jack Nicklaus Signature layout was due to begin in the summer of 2019, but one-year later ground had yet to be broken.